 While this section may seem a little nerdy or technical, your grinder might well be your most expensive coffee purchase.
 So the more you know, the better.
 We have high-speed grinders and low-speed grinders.
 Grinder speed is measured in revolutions per minute (RPMs), which affects your final brew in several ways.

 A little problem: The higher the RPM, the more consistent the grind.
 But with speed comes heat, and heat is bad when grinding.
-Heating your coffee beans changes their flavor, not for the better, and it can add an unwanted burnt or bitter taste.
+Heating your coffee beans changes their flavour, not for the better, and it can add an unwanted burnt or bitter taste.

 As per the Coffee Technician Guild’s website (6):

 …by managing temperature shift in the grinder you can affect a big improvement in quality consistency throughout the day…

 High-speed grinders get around the heat problem if they have large, flat burrs and a powerful motor.
 Larger burrs grind faster, which means the grinding is over and done with before heat has a chance to build up.
 These burrs result in super consistent grinding, and the grinders that fall in this category are best for espresso grinding.